 The future of the country will depend on many factors, including how the legal proceedings are resolved, the ability of Venezuela to restructure its debt, and its bilateral relations with China and Russia.
 This post summarizes recent developments in arbitrations and litigations that could impact restructuring efforts.

-One of the biggest stories involves Cyrstallex International Corp., a Canadian entity.
-In 2011, then President Hugo Chavez nationalized a gold mine in Venezuela owned by Cyrstallex.
-In 2016, Cyrstallex brought an arbitration against the country before the World Bank International Center for Settlement of Investment Disputes (“ICSID”) and was awarded $1.2 billion, plus $200 million in interest.
+One of the biggest stories involves Crystallex International Corp., a Canadian entity.
+In 2011, then President Hugo Chavez nationalized a gold mine in Venezuela owned by Crystallex.
+In 2016, Crystallex brought an arbitration against the country before the World Bank International Center for Settlement of Investment Disputes (“ICSID”) and was awarded $1.2 billion, plus $200 million in interest.

 Venezuela didn’t appear in the case but PDVSA did.
 Judge Stark ruled that Venezuela and PDVSA were alter egos of one another based on Venezuela’s control of PDVSA.
 PDVSA has appealed the decision to the U.S. Court of Appeals for Third Circuit; bondholders have intervened in the case; and motions to stay enforcement of the decision have been filed.
 Judge Stark will hear the parties on December 20 and decide next steps.